european-modelling-hubs/covid19-forecast-hub-europe/code/ensemble/README.md

 **Guide to ensemble code**

-Use the [`run-ensembles.R`](./code/ensemble/run-ensembles.R) script to create and save all ensembles as well as the logic for model inclusion.
+1. Add any models for manual exclusion to [`manual-exclusions.csv`](./code/ensemble/manual-exclusions.csv)
+2. Run the [`run-ensembles.R`](./code/ensemble/run-ensembles.R) script to create and save all ensembles as well as the logic for model inclusion.
 This uses the following flow:

    |
 ---|---